bcgsc/NanoSim/README.md

                         The standard deviation of read length in log scale (Default = None)
-  --seed SEED           Manually seeds the pseudo-random number generator -b {albacore,guppy,guppy-flipflop}, --basecaller {albacore,guppy,guppy-flipflop}
+  --seed SEED           Manually seeds the pseudo-random number generator -k KMERBIAS, --KmerBias KMERBIAS
+                        Minimum homopolymer length to simulate homopolymer
+                        contraction andexpansion events in -b {albacore,guppy,guppy-flipflop}, --basecaller {albacore,guppy,guppy-flipflop}
+                        Simulate homopolymers with respect to chosen
-                        Simulate k-mer bias from basecaller: albacore, guppy, or guppy-flipflop
-  -s STRANDNESS, --strandness STRANDNESS
+                        basecaller: albacore, guppy, or guppy-flipflop -s STRANDNESS, --strandness STRANDNESS
                         Percentage of antisense sequences.
 Overrides the value profiled in characterization stage.
 Should be between